Here’s How Much the Coronavirus Is Costing the World (So Far)

 Cruise lines have faced huge hurdles over the past few months.
 Before they were ultimately docked in mid-March, cancellations were on the rise, and some cruises were quarantined due to COVID outbreaks (and passengers were stuck onboard since the ships weren’t allowed to dock).
 While American cruise lines were supposed to reopen for business in the late summer, the CDC recently extended the no-sail order through September 30.
 European cruises have started to sail again, though some have already had COVID outbreaks.

 In June, Carnival reported a $4.4 billion loss—and that was just for the second quarter.
 And Carnival, Norwegian, and Royal Caribbean stocks were down between 55 and 70 percent for the year.
 All that said, cruise lines are planning for a busy 2021, according to Condé Nast Traveler, with the industry reportedly seeing increased bookings and also limited availability due to new social distancing and safety protocols.
-Things may be different the next time you board, however—here are 14 ways cruises could change forever after coronavirus.

 The restaurant industry is in trouble

 The numbers are enough to turn your stomach: The National Restaurant Association estimates that the restaurant and foodservice industry in the United States alone lost around $120 billion in sales—just during the first three months of the pandemic.
 As we all know, restaurants big and small continue to struggle, as dining still hasn’t resumed fully in most places, and in the places where it has, capacity is significantly lower in order to accommodate for proper social distancing.
 If things continue in this fashion, that number could balloon to $240 billion by the end of 2020.
-Here’s more on just how much money the restaurant industry has lost.

 Millions of Americans have lost their jobs